pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 ### Step 3.1 Table initialization

-When using Mybatis, you need to initialize the database tables manually.
+When using MyBatis, you need to initialize the database tables manually.
 If you are using a local cluster, and MySQL client has been installed locally, you can run it directly in the `plain-java-mybatis` directory:

 ```shell
 make prepare